Memorable Manitobans: Thomas Sinclair (1877-1913)

 “Bright young Brandon architect dead,” Manitoba Free Press, 20 December 1913, page 13.

 “Shepley Construction Company erect handsome building at Brandon,” Winnipeg Tribune, 28 February 1914, page 11.

 Biographical Dictionary of Architects in Canada, 1800-1950 by Robert G. Hill, Toronto.

-We thank Keith Davies Jones for providing additional information used here.
+We thank Keith Davies Jones and Robert Hill for providing additional information used here.

 This page was prepared by Gordon Goldsborough.